tykimos/SolarMagGAN/ReadMe.md

 * Conv2D(filers = 512, strides = 1), BatchNorm, LeakyReLu(slope = 0.2)
 * Conv2D(filers = 1, strides = 1), Sigmoid

-The receptive field size used in our discriminator is 126 x 126.
+The receptive field size used in our discriminator is 70 x 70.

 ## Hyperparameter

-#### Loss
+#### The loss configuration of the objective functions of the Generator
-* Lamba : 100
+* Total loss = loss of J2 + 100 * loss of J1

 #### Batch

-* Batch iteration : 200000
+* Batch iteration : 500,000
 * Batch size : 1

 #### Optimizer